-The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) building, which is located near the Detroit Medical Center (DMC) and the Wayne State University School of Medicine (SOM).
+The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) building, located near the Detroit Medical Center (DMC) and the Wayne State University School of Medicine (SOM).
 Being in such close proximity with the SOM and a wide variety of teaching hospitals allows the program to partner with world class researchers in order to collaborate on research ideas that will translate into clinical practice.
-We have exceptional faculty and clinical instructors that are dedicated to the profession of nurse anesthesia and the teaching of students as well as a state-of-the-art teaching facility and anesthesia classrooms.
+We have exceptional faculty and clinical instructors dedicated to the profession of nurse anesthesia and the teaching of students using state-of-the-art teaching facility and anesthesia classrooms.
 We encourage you to peruse our website to learn about the field of anesthesia and ways in which you can pursue a career in Nurse Anesthesia practice.
 After navigating through our website, feel free to contact us if you have any questions.

 History of the Wayne State University Nurse Anesthesia program